-The District hereby creates a limited public forum for student speakers at all school events at which a student is to publicly speak.
+The District hereby creates a limited public forum for student speakers at the school events specified in this policy at which a student is to publicly speak.
 For each speaker, the District shall set a maximum time limit reasonable and appropriate to the occasion.